 What Are Removal Proceedings?

-Removal proceedings, also known as deportation proceedings, are legal proceedings initiated by the Department of Homeland Security (DHS) to determine whether an individual should be removed from the United States.
-These proceedings can be initiated for various reasons, such as overstaying a visa, committing a crime, or violating immigration laws.
+Removal proceedings, commonly referred to as deportation proceedings, are formal legal processes initiated by the Department of Homeland Security (DHS) to assess whether an individual should be removed from the United States.
+These proceedings can arise for a multitude of reasons, including but not limited to overstaying a visa, committing a criminal offense, or violating specific immigration laws.
+The stakes in these proceedings are incredibly high, as they can lead to the individual being barred from re-entering the U.S. for several years or even permanently.

 Get free and fast advice via WhatsApp for any questions you have!